tournepivoine/shinpokered-fr/INSTALL.md

+# NOTICE

+This file comes with base pokered.
+To install KEP, use https://github.com/PlagueVonKarma/kep-hack whenever the link to the pokered repository comes up.

+Also, **PLEASE** read this carefully.
+99.9% of the install issues you will face will come from not reading this properly.
+Follow it to the letter, just with the above considered.

+Should issues persist, I cannot give much support other than directing you to [pret's Discord](https://discord.gg/hu55wwjdAT).
+Please be kind and respectful to them, and ask detailed questions.
+Don't just post the error log, so on, so forth.

+~ Plague von Karma.

 # Instructions

 These instructions explain how to set up the tools required to build **pokered**, including [**rgbds**](https://github.com/gbdev/rgbds), which assembles the source files into a ROM.